rana-balabel/pic-perfect/README.md

 ## 🔭 What's next for ###

 We plan on using servo motors to control the vertical aspect of clicking pictures more accurately.
 We also had discussions on further refining the robot by building Collison detection models and obstacle sensitivity intelligence.
 Furthermore, we would like to have it speak to us about when the photo is being clicked, communicate with us its thoughts about positioning, and give encouraging feedback about it.
 Another possibility is uploading the images it takes into the user's personal Google Drive , or integrate it with a backend for use with different users.
+## Demo
+Watch our Demo and submission to Hack the North 2023: https://youtu.be/yJHdFqeJDfY